Éminence grise

-An éminence grise (/fr/) or gray eminence is a powerful decision-maker or advisor who operates covertly in a nonpublic or unofficial capacity.
+An éminence grise (/fr/) or gray eminence is a powerful decision-maker or advisor who operates covertly in a non-public or unofficial capacity.

-The original French phrase referred to François Leclerc du Tremblay, the right-hand man of Cardinal Richelieu, the de facto ruler of France.
+Originally, the French expression referred to François Leclerc du Tremblay (Père Joseph), the right-hand man of Cardinal Richelieu, the de facto ruler of France.
 Leclerc was a member of the Order of Friars Minor Capuchin and wore the gray-colored robe of that Franciscan order, which led them to use the familiar nickname the "Grayfriars" in the names of many Franciscan friaries throughout Medieval Europe.
 (Note: There are different Franciscan orders and in modern times they are more often associated with a distinctive brown color following changes initiated in the 19th century.
 A Franciscan website explains: "The Friars Minor Conventual up to the constitutions of 1803 were bound to wear ashen gray, but in 1823 black began to prevail.
 The Friars Minor Observant underwent the official move from gray to brown habits at the 1895 Assisi Chapter when [Pope] Leo XIII gathered the various families of the Observance into the "Friars Minor" (Reformed, Alcantarins, Recollects, etc.).
 The Friars Minor Capuchin, in 1912, decided on their present chestnut color.")
-The precise color was less significant than its unmistakable contrast with the brilliant red worn by Richelieu as cardinal.
+The color was less significant than its unmistakable contrast with the brilliant red worn by Richelieu as cardinal.
 The style "Your Eminence" or "His Eminence" is used to address or refer to a cardinal in the Catholic Church.
 Although Leclerc was never raised to the rank of cardinal, those around him addressed him as "eminence" as if he were one in deference to his close association with "His Eminence the Cardinal Richelieu".

 Leclerc is referred to in several popular works such as a biography by Aldous Huxley.
 An 1873 painting by Jean-Léon Gérôme, L'Éminence grise, depicts him descending the grand staircase of the Palais-Royal–originally called the Palais-Cardinal when it was built for Richelieu in the 1630s–engrossed in reading a book as an array of courtiers bow deeply towards him.
 The painting won the Medal of Honor at the 1874 Paris Salon.
 Leclerc is referred to in Alexandre Dumas' The Three Musketeers as the character Father Joseph, a powerful associate of Richelieu and one to be feared.

+Anthony Marturano contrasts how different cultures value the behind-the-scenes approach of quiet leadership.
+Chinese Taoism praises it: Lao Tzu writes, "As for the best leaders, the people do not notice their existence ...
+When the best leader's work is done the people say, 'We did it ourselves!'"
+In Western culture, by contrast, the label éminence grise evokes the image of Père Joseph.